-Multicultural counseling offers treatment and interventions to a culturally diverse population.
-The idea of counseling services or therapies used to only apply to a small portion of society, but has grown to be more inclusive of all ages, ethnicities, socioeconomic statuses, religions, gender identities, and sexual orientations.
+The objective of multicultural counseling is to provide better treatment and interventions to a culturally diverse population.1 The idea of counseling services or therapies used to only apply to a small portion of society, but has grown to be more inclusive of all ages, ethnicities, socioeconomic statuses, religions, gender identities, and sexual orientations.
 The ability to reach each of these populations on a level that feels authentic and is culturally aware of their unique beliefs and values is an essential part of a counseling curriculum in today’s world.

 Multiculturalism is a core foundation at the California School of Professional Psychology at Alliant International University.
 It’s embedded into the curriculums and highlighted through the specialized certification in LGBT Human Services and Human Health.
 One of the key features of all programs is to promote diversity among students to provide therapy for diverse communities following graduation.

 This is partially achieved by working in internship and fieldwork environments that encompass a broad spectrum of situations and communities.
 These include community mental health centers, rehabilitation programs, correctional facilities, veteran administrations, among other organizations that provide students with real-life situations and experiences to further growth, awareness, and competency in the field of psychology across a variety of cultures.

 What is multicultural therapy and how does it impact a person’s experience?
 When a person begins a career as a therapist on any level, in any environment, it’s important to set bias aside and learn how to provide multicultural counseling techniques that speak to diverse clients where they are in life as well as where they’ve come from.
 In addition to practicing self-awareness, multicultural counseling involves addressing cultural values, allowing for flexibility, and considering modes of communication as they determine a therapeutic approach.